-To be admitted to the Executive MBA program, the applicant must have 8-plus years of full-time work experience and a record of accomplishment leading people, projects, or programs.
+To be admitted to the Executive MBA program, the applicant must have at least eight-plus years of full-time work experience and a record of accomplishment leading people, projects, or programs.
 Strong applicants will be those who already hold the kind of leadership positions that many people attending conventional MBA programs hope to attain.
-Successful applicants also will show a high degree of academic aptitude as measured by prior course work; however, no prior business education is necessary.
+Successful applicants also will show a high degree of academic aptitude as measured by prior coursework; however, no prior business education is necessary.
 Admission is in the fall term only.

 Executive MBA students must adhere to the policies and procedures described in this bulletin.
-The Executive MBA Program Director communicates policies and procedures unique to the Executive MBA program.
+Please refer to Chapter 4 in this bulletin for tuition and refund policies.

-The following is a detailed description of the Executive MBA program.
-The total program requirement is 62 units.
-There are no pre-program requirements although solid quantitative ability is necessary.
+The following is a detailed description of the Executive MBA curriculum.
+The total program requirement is 62 units, comprised of 54 core units and 8 units of electives.

 The program begins with a three-day residential weekend taught by Dr. Barry Posner, an internationally renowned leadership expert.
 In this intensive weekend seminar students receive 360-degree feedback about themselves as leaders, learn about and develop skills related to the practices of exemplary leaders, and determine action plans for improving themselves as leaders back in their workplaces.
 The weekend also helps orient students to setting personal goals, working effectively in small groups, and expanding their learning processes.
 (3 units)